ngzhenghui94/eventPhotos/docs/hetzner-cdn.md

-# S3-compatible CDN notes (Backblaze B2 / Hetzner / R2 / S3)
+# Hetzner S3 CDN notes

-If you want to front your S3-compatible bucket with a CDN, you have a few options.
+If you want to front your Hetzner S3 bucket with a CDN, you have a few options.
 The goals:
 - Serve objects over HTTPS on a stable hostname
 - Cache long-lived objects aggressively (thumbs/originals)
 - Keep app 307 redirects short-lived (we set `Cache-Control: private, max-age=60` on redirects already)

 ## Option A: Cloudflare in front of S3 endpoint

-1. Create a proxied DNS record, e.g. `cdn.example.com` → your S3 endpoint host.
+1. Create a proxied DNS record, e.g. `cdn.example.com` → your Hetzner S3 endpoint host.
 2. Page Rules / Cache Rules:
    - Cache Level: Cache Everything for `*/thumbs/*`
    - Edge Cache TTL: 1 year (31536000)